Home » Blog » Shishito Peppers with Furikake

 round glass bowl with soft cooked peppers

 Cook shishito peppers until they are lightly charred, and place them in a bowl.
 Add the soy sauce and furikake to the bowl, then squeeze the lemon juice over the top.
 Mix well.
 Put in a serving dish and serve immediately!
+These make a great appetizer but also work well as a side dish.

 Important Teaching Tips